| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 off the second turn where they push off the sprints and let them drive around so they are

+ready to hit the track as soon as a race ends.
 We still haven't hit on a great setup and have run out of new ideas.

 Greg and I discussed how the car worked last night with Zimbardi's while we were working